Sexually transmitted infections in adolescents: Maximizing opportunities for optimal care

 Collect pooled vaginal secretions, if present

-The Canadian Paediatric Society supports treatment guidelines set out in the Public Health Agency of Canada’s Canadian guidelines on sexually transmitted infections; these regimens (Table 3) are described in detail at http://www.phac-aspc.gc.ca/std-mts/sti-its/cgsti-ldcits/section-5-2-eng.php.
+The Canadian Paediatric Society supports treatment guidelines set out in the Public Health Agency of Canada’s Canadian guidelines on sexually transmitted infections; these regimens (Table 3) are described in detail at www.phac-aspc.gc.ca/std-mts/sti-its/cgsti-ldcits/section-5-2-eng.php.
 Clinicians should always consult this resource and any local public health guidelines for emerging trends and related treatment strategies.
 The increase in cases of quinolone-resistant gonorrhea and, more recently, a rising number of isolates with reduced susceptibility to cefixime and ceftriaxone, with associated treatment failures, are cause for concern.
 These emerging data have resulted in changes to preferred treatments in some jurisdictions.
+If treatments in these guidelines are not tolerated or pathogens appear to be resistant, consultation with a specialist in infectious diseases is recommended.

 |Children/youth ≥9 years of age||Children <9 years of age|